Home Gym vs Paid Membership: The Pros and Cons?

 While indeed creating your own home gym will require a large initial investment, if you calculate how much you might save in the long-term by saving on gym membership plus travel to and from the gym, you’ll likely be surprised.
 If there are more than one of you in your household regularly visiting, that saving automatically doubles.

-Another concern for many gym-goers is lack of space.
+Another concern or many gym-goers is lack of space.
 If you’re living in a small flat then yes, having a fully equipped gym space might not be an option.
-However, you can still opt for a fitness corner so you can perform exercises which don’t take too much space.
+However, you can still create a fitness corner with gym flooring for exercises that don’t require a lot of space.
 If you’re lucky enough to live in a house with ample space, then you can always reorganise your garage and arrange your workout space there, or you might want to invest in a bespoke garden gym instead.

 When it comes to motivation, many people choose a commercial gym over a home one, as they feel more motivated while working out with their mates.
 But think about how much time you’d save by being able to just stroll down the corridor or garden path to reach the gym.
 The convenience factor is difficult to ignore.